Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: Selection Guidelines for Geo-Replicated SMR Protocols

-\smallhead{Effect of the Number of Replicas} Crucial parameters for designing an SMR service include the number of replicas, $n$, and the number of faulty replicas that are tolerable, $f$.
-More replicas must be prepared to withstand additional replica failures; however, this increases the number of replicas involved in the consensus process, which can decrease the responsiveness of the replication.
+Crucial parameters for designing an SMR service include the number of replicas, $n$, and the number of tolerable faulty replicas, $f$.
+More replicas increase fault tolerance but involve more replicas in the consensus process, potentially decreasing responsiveness.
 Therefore, we investigated the effect of the number of replicas on responsiveness.
 We incrementally changed $n$ from three to seven in increments of one with the client distribution of the global setting, $d = 3000$\,km, and $p_\mathit{slow} = 0.2$.
 The simulation results for all protocols are shown in Fig.~\ref{fig:latency_vs_replicas}.
-It indicates that the response time decreases with an increase in the number of replicas.
+Fig.~\ref{fig:latency_vs_replicas} indicates that the response time decreases with an increase in the number of replicas.
 This trend differs from the expected behavior of typical SMR systems, where increasing the number of replicas leads to a larger quorum size, which increases the response time.
-However, in the geographical SMR, the placement of replicas can result in shorter response times despite the increase in the number of replicas.
+However, in the geo-replicated SMR, the placement of replicas can reduce response times despite the increase in the number of replicas.
 When $n$ increases from three to four, the quorum size increases from two to three, thereby resulting in longer response times for Mencius.
 However, when $n$ increases from four to five, the quorum size remains unchanged and the addition of an extra replica allows clients to form geographically closer quorums more flexibly, thereby resulting in shortened response times.